niplav/site/golden.md

 refinement in flintknapping is tools like the [Gebel-el-Arak knife](https://en.wikipedia.org/wiki/Gebel_el-Arak_Knife).
 Many people focus on the handle, which is indeed stunning, I want to focus on the blade.
-It almost looks like it is made from moden ceramics, cast instead of knapped, but no, even a blade this thin was first [pressure-flaked](https://en.wikipedia.org/wiki/Lithic_reduction#Pressure_flaking) into [chert](https://en.wikipedia.org/wiki/Chert) by a Paganini of quartz,
+It almost looks like it is made from modern ceramics, cast instead of knapped, but no, even a blade this thin was first [pressure-flaked](https://en.wikipedia.org/wiki/Lithic_reduction#Pressure_flaking) into [chert](https://en.wikipedia.org/wiki/Chert) by a Paganini of quartz,